NLO+NLL' accurate predictions for three-jet event shapes in hadronic Higgs decays: NLO+ accurate predictions

 To estimate theoretical uncertainties, we consider variations by factors of two around the central renormalisation-scale choice $\muR=m_H$, thereby assuming $m_H = 125~\text{GeV}$, corresponding to the alternative choices $\muR=2m_H$ and $\muR=m_H/2$.
 Similarly, we can vary the logarithm to be resummed to $L\to \ln(x_L/v)$ while subtracting the additional induced NLL terms to retain our logarithmic accuracy, see for example~\cite{Baberuxki:2019ifp} for details.
 We likewise vary $x_L$ around our default $x_L=1$ to $x_L=2$ and $x_L=1/2$.
 Keeping the two variations separate, we overall obtain 5 results and their spread is indicated in both panels, for the $H \to b\bar{b}$ decay mode by the red and for the $H \to gg $ mode by the blue shaded bands, respectively.

-The impact of NLO corrections is best illustrated in the lower panels of Figs.~\ref{fig:ThrustFull}--\ref{fig:ObservablesFull}.
+The impact of NLO corrections on the shape of the distributions can be seen when comparing the solid and dashed curves in the upper panels.
+Furthermore, they are illustrated in the lower panels of Figs.~\ref{fig:ThrustFull}--\ref{fig:ObservablesFull}.
 The uncertainty bands in these cases indicate the difference between the alternative scale choices in the \NLOpNLLp and the central \LOpNLLp predictions.

 For the central scale choice, we observe the largest NLO corrections towards the kinematical endpoints, \emph{i.e.}, for rather large observable values.
 This is in line with expectations, because real-radiation corrections open up the phase space in the multi-particle limit, located towards the right-hand side of the figures.
 As such, event-shape observables are dominated by the real contribution of the NLO corrections there.
 Close inspection reveals that in these phase-space regions, the uncertainty bands of the LO- and NLO-matched distributions do not overlap.
 This is consistent with the observations made for the (unmatched) fixed-order predictions presented in \cite{Coloretti:2022jcl}, \emph{i.e.}, that the LO distributions receive large NLO corrections in both Higgs-decay channels.
 In the limit of large logarithms, located on the left-hand side of the figures, the differences between NLO- and LO-matched distributions are approaching zero, since both distributions are smoothly vanishing in that region.
 This is a requirement on physical distributions and ensured by our multiplicative matching scheme, \emph{cf.} Eq.~\eqref{eq:GammaMatch}.